• Skip to primary navigation

 Recipe Tips

 • When making the whipped cream, ensure the double cream and the bowl you are using to whip the cream are very cold, this helps the cream to whip easier.
-I ususally place the cream and bowl in the freezer for 15 minutes before using.
+I usually place the cream and bowl in the freezer for 15 minutes before using.
 This will be particularly important on a hot day.

 Nutrition